Abundance and distribution of selected species

 Rationale for species selection:

-For the indicator as produced in June 2005, the species selection was based on BirdLife's Habitats for birds in Europe (Tucker and Evans 1997) - arguably the most comprehensive treatment of habitats and habitat use by birds.
+The species selection for the indicator produced in June 2005 was based on BirdLife's Habitats for birds in Europe (Tucker and Evans 1997) - arguably the most comprehensive treatment of habitats and habitat use by birds.
 It quantitatively assesses the proportion of each species' population that occurs in predefined habitat types across Europe.
 The overall assessment, while mostly quantitative, also relied to some degree on expert judgment through habitat working groups.

-In the PECBM scheme, species were classified to habitat using the assessment of Tucker and Evans (1997), with the exception that montane grassland, (originally included as a sub-class of agricultural habitats) was classified as a separate habitat.
-All species with more than 75 % of their population occurring in one of the following eight habitats were classified as specialists of that habitat: marine; coastal; inland wetland; tundra, mires and moorland; boreal and temperate forests; Mediterranean forest, shrubland and rocky habitats; agricultural and grassland (excluding montane grassland); and montane grassland (Tucker and Evans 1997).
+In the PECBM scheme, species were classified according to habitat using the assessment of Tucker and Evans (1997), with the exception that montane grassland (originally included as a sub-class of agricultural habitats) was classified as a separate habitat.
+All species with more than 75% of their population occurring in one of the following eight habitats were classified as specialists of that habitat: marine; coastal; inland wetland; tundra, mires and moorland; boreal and temperate forests; Mediterranean forest, shrubland and rocky habitats; agricultural and grassland (excluding montane grassland); and montane grassland (Tucker and Evans 1997).

-Remaining species with more than 10 % of their population occurring on more than one habitat were classed as non-specialists.
+Remaining species with more than 10% of their population occurring in more than one habitat were classed as non-specialists.
 Any species that did not meet the above criteria (due to insufficient data) remained unclassified.
-Tucker and Evans (1997) include a further habitat of lowland Atlantic heathland; however, no species met the criteria to be classed as a specialist of this habitat.
+Tucker and Evans (1997) include a further habitat - lowland Atlantic heathland, however, no species met the criteria to be classed as a specialist of this habitat.

-This species-habitat classification is being used in a number of BirdLife analyses - for example, of farmland birds and long-distance migrants using Bird in Europe 2 trends (Donald et al., 2006; Sanderson et al., 2006).
-The PECBM scheme also explores a biogeographical approach to species selection and habitat choice knowing that some species may have different habitat preferences according to the biogeographic context.
+This species-habitat classification is being used in a number of BirdLife analyses, for example, an analysis of farmland birds and long-distance migrants using Birds in Europe 2 trends (Donald et al., 2006; Sanderson et al., 2006).
+The PECBM scheme also explores a bio-geographical approach to species selection and habitat choice knowing that some species may have different habitat preferences according to the bio-geographical context.

 The field method is based on the British Butterfly Monitoring Scheme (Pollard and Yates, 1993), in use in the United Kingdom since 1976.
-Counts are made on a line transect of 5 or 10 m wide with homogeneous vegetation and vegetation structure.
-From March or April to September or October all butterflies 2.5 m to the left and right of the recorder and 5 m in front and above should be counted under standardised weather conditions.
+Counts are made on a line transect of 5 or 10m wide with homogeneous vegetation and vegetation structure.
+From March or April to September or October all butterflies 2.5m to the left and right of the recorder and 5m in front and above should be counted under standardised weather conditions.
 The frequency varies from weekly to three or four visits during the season.
 Most of the sites are recorded by skilled volunteers.
 All recorders have a good knowledge of the butterfly fauna at their transect, and their results are checked by butterfly experts.
-Feest (2006) and van Swaay and Feest (in prep.) show that the butterfly survey data can be used to generate biodiversity quality indices for sites such that trends in biodiversity quality can be deduced.
+Feest (2006), and van Swaay and Feest (in prep.) show that butterfly survey data can be used to generate biodiversity quality indices for sites such that trends in biodiversity quality can be deduced.
 This will provide evidence of change more quickly than simple assessments and in a stastically robust way.

 The main objective of the monitoring schemes is to assess changes in abundance at national and regional levels of butterflies, including species of the Habitat Directive.